NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/general.rst

    :align: center
    :figclass: align-center

-   The steps involved in setup of the ``Hydro`` event
+   The steps involved in setup of the ``HydroUQ`` event

 Each of the above steps in the setup process differs depending on the type of simulation considered.
 They will be outlined in detail below:

 .. toctree::
    :maxdepth: 1

    Project
    Geometry
    Meshing
    Materials
    Initial
    Solver